 Paul and Silas were chained in the Philippian jail, but the Christian melodies and songs rang out nonetheless.
 Physically, they were captives; spiritually, however, they were free.
 Consequently, they could sincerely sing with joy despite their dismal surroundings (Acts 16:25–26).

-Song 137 continues with a refusal to give up hope.
+Psalm 137 continues with a refusal to give up hope.
 While their chastisement was severe, the composer would not stop trusting that God would fulfill His promises.
 With the zeal of a Jewish patriot, the psalmist declares his devotion to his Lord and to the capital city of his homeland, the land unconditionally promised to Abraham's Hebrew descendants.

 How can we sing the LORD's song